The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Blackheath

 - Govetts Leap in Blackheath looks out over the Grose Valley on the opposite side of the ridge to Katoomba.
 The views are majestic, and the heights are dizzying.
 Two waterfalls plunge into the Grose Valley at Blackheath, Horseshoe Falls and Bridal Veil Falls.
+It’s a place that naturally invites stillness and reflection, especially when visiting alone.

 - Evan’s Lookout offers a different angle of the stunning Grose Valley and is the starting point of the popular Grand Canyon hiking trail.